larscom/ngrx-store-storagesync/README.md

       // exclude key 'success' inside 'auth' and all keys 'loading' inside 'feature1' { stateKey: 'feature1', excludeKeys: ['auth.success', 'loading'] },

-      // if the form sync module is imported and you want to save to a storage location { stateKey: FORM_SYNC_STORE_KEY, storageForFeature: window.sessionStorage }
+      // if the form sync module is imported and you want to save to sessionStorage { stateKey: FORM_SYNC_STORE_KEY, storageForFeature: window.sessionStorage }
     ],
     // defaults to localStorage